Matthew 4:1 (NRSV)

 it may be his food or his poison, his exercise or his destruction. – John Owen

 There is no greater victory of evil than the reaction of guilt and despair which it arouses in those who have committed a sin, or of fear, anger and hate in those who have been wronged.
-Conversely, there is no greater victory over evil than to refuse to give in to these feelings, to refuse to act on them, to harbour them or justify them.
-We defeat evil – in ourselves, in others or in the world – when we refuse to react to it with more evil, but respond to it with repentance, forgiveness and love.
+Conversely, there is no greater victory over evil than to refuse to give in to these feelings, to refuse to act on them, to harbor them or justify them.
+We defeat evil – in ourselves, in others or in the world – when we refuse to react to it with more evil, but respond to it with repentance, forgiveness, and love.